Hablakes/B-CRYPT/README.md

 Python // Custom Python Encryption Algorithm

 -------------------------------------------------------------------------------------------------
-Simple Tool To Encrypt and Decrypt Messages with Unicode Characters
+Simple Tool To Encrypt and Decrypt Files or Messages with Unicode Characters
 -------------------------------------------------------------------------------------------------

 -------------------------------------------------------------------------------------------------